-Moffett, a Democrat, was the representative for Connecticut's 6th congressional district from 1975 to 1982.
+Moffett was the representative for Connecticut’s 6th congressional district and was a Democrat.
+He served from 1975 to 1982.

-The chart is based on the bills Moffett sponsored and cosponsored.
+The chart is based on the bills Moffett sponsored and cosponsored from Jan 4, 1977 to Dec 21, 1982.
 See full analysis methodology.

 Moffett was the primary sponsor of 1 bill that was enacted: